USER MANUAL BP409C BEKO

 - Dehumidifying operation

-Press the "Mode" button till the "Dehumidify" icon appears.
+Press the "Mode" button until the "Dehumidify" icon appears.

 - Automatically set the fan motor to LOW wind speed.